Economy of Scotland: Agriculture and forestry

-A very small proportion of Scotland's total land mass is classified as arable – circa 10% based on Scottish Government figures Only about one quarter of the land is under cultivation – mainly in cereals.
+A very small proportion of Scotland's total land mass is classified as arable – circa 10% based on Scottish Government figures.
 Barley, wheat and potatoes are grown in eastern parts of Scotland such as Aberdeenshire, Moray, Highland, Fife and the Scottish Borders.
 The Tayside and Angus area is a centre of production of soft fruits such as strawberries, raspberries and loganberries, owing to the climate.
 Sheep-raising is important in the less arable mountainous regions, such as the northwest of Scotland, which are used for rough grazing, due to its geographical isolation, poor climate and acidic soils.
 Parts of the east of Scotland (areas such as Aberdeenshire, Fife and Angus) are major centres of cereal production and general cropping.
 In such areas, the land is generally flatter, coastal, and the climate less harsh, and more suited to cultivation.

-The south-west of Scotland – principally Ayrshire and Dumfries and Galloway – is a centre of dairying.
+The south-west of Scotland – principally Ayrshire and Arran, and Dumfries and Galloway – is a centre of dairying.
 Agriculture, especially cropping in Scotland, is highly mechanised and generally efficient.
 Farms tend to cover larger areas than their European counterparts.
 Hill farming is also prominent in the Southern Uplands in the south of Scotland, resulting in the production of wool, lamb and mutton.
 Cattle rearing, particularly in the east and south of Scotland, results in the production of large amounts of beef.
 Farming in Scotland was affected by BSE and the European ban on the importation of British beef from 1996.
 Dairy and cattle farmers in south-west Scotland were affected by the 2001 UK Foot and Mouth outbreak, which resulted in the destruction of much of their livestock as part of the biosecurity effort to control the spread of the disease.

 Because of the persistence of feudalism and the land enclosures of the 19th century the ownership of most land is concentrated in relatively few hands (some 350 people own about half the land).
 In 2003, as a result, the Scottish Parliament passed a Land Reform Act that empowered tenant farmers and communities to purchase land even if the landlord did not want to sell.

 As of 2019, a century since the founding of the Forestry Commission, about 18.5% of Scotland is forested.
 The majority of forests are in public ownership, with forestry policy being controlled by Scottish Forestry.
 The biggest plantations and timber resources are to be found in Dumfries and Galloway, Tayside, Argyll and the Scottish Highlands.
 The economic activities generated by forestry in Scotland include planting and harvesting as well as sawmilling, the production of pulp and paper and the manufacture of higher value goods.
 Forests, especially those surrounding populated areas in Central Scotland, also provide a recreation resource.